ijyliu/mcbroken-daily-historical/README.md

 # mcbroken-daily

 Processing and aggregating large-scale [mcbroken](https://github.com/rashiq/mcbroken-archive) data at the daily level.
+Feel free to clone this and the mcbroken-archive repo and get your own historical data!

 This repo contains historical data on the number of machines and broken machines as of the most recent data before 12PM PST/20:00 UTC each day.